freeCodeCamp/classroom/README.md

 8. Run `npm run create-mock-user-server` in a seperate terminal window.
 9. Run `npm run create-mock-authentication-server` in a seperate terminal window.

+## Bugs

+1. After setting everything up and running the development server, if you get a hydration error it is due to a bug in React 18.
+   In order to fix this issue you need to downgrade the dependencies to React 17.
+If you don't have this bug then you can ignore this.
+   `npm install --save react@17.0.2 react-dom@17.0.2`

 ### Join us in our [Discord Chat](https://discord.gg/qcynkd4Edx) here.

 ### License